dreamworkerln/StarGame/readme.md

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

 Dangerous objects are marked with special signs.

+If your ship was shot down you may try safely (in spiral trajectory) to land your pilot to Duna and acquire new ship.

 // -------------------------------------------------------------------------------------------------